KMRO

 KMRO (90.3 FM) is a non-commercial radio station licensed to Camarillo, California and broadcasting to the areas of Ventura County and southern Santa Barbara County, California.
-The station is owned by The Association For Community Education, Inc. and airs a Spanish-language Christian talk and teaching format.
+The station is owned by the Educational Media Foundation and airs a Spanish-language Christian talk and teaching format.
 It is the flagship station of the religious radio network Radio Nueva Vida.
 In addition to its extensive network of translator stations, KMRO is simulcast on two full-power repeaters in California: KEYQ (980 AM) in Fresno and KGZO (90.9 FM) in Shafter.

 History

 KMRO

 KMRO was first signed on January 19, 1987 by The Association for Community Education, Inc. KMRO is the flagship station of Radio Nueva Vida, a Spanish-language Christian talk and teaching radio network.

 KEYQ

 KEYQ first went on the air on October 14, 1957.
 It was purchased by Americom in 1967.
 From September 1992 to May 1993, the station held the call letters KFSO, after which it reverted to the KEYQ calls.
 In 1997, Jonna Hooker sold KEYQ to The Association for Community Education, Inc. for $200,000.